Holi 2025 Travel Guide - India's Festival of Colors

 Holika Dahan - The Day Before Holi

 People will light a bonfire on the eve of the full moon in spring to celebrate.
 Local people will throw and burn the Holika statues made of grass, wood, or paper into the fire.
 It is called Holika Dahan, which symbolizes that Holika was burned to death in the fire.
-For a more lively atmosphere, you can also join the grand paradise in Mathura from 3 pm till sunset, starting from Vishram Ghat to the Holi Gate.
+For a livelier atmosphere, you can also join the grand paradise in Mathura from 3 pm till sunset, starting from Vishram Ghat to the Holi Gate.

 Holi Main Day